hotschedules/slate/source/includes/making-a-call/hs-example.md

 You can also get the JSON payload by navigating directly to this URL `https://api.hotschedules.io/bodhi-social/resources/Store`

-You can create your own store for your organization either by executing a **POST** command (see below) to `https://api.hotschedules.io/<organization_name>/resources/Store` or using our free store manager tool at `https://hotschedules.io/store-manager` .
+You can create your own store for your organization either by executing a **POST** command (see below) to `https://api.hotschedules.io/<organization_name>/resources/Store` or using our store manager tool at `https://hotschedules.io/store-manager` .
 Either way, a store is a critical anchor for information in the Platform.

 Next let's look up a sale for our store in bodhi-social